cartheur/hp3722a/README.md

-# hp3722a
+# THe hp3722a noise generator

-Repository for research and development with the 3722A Noise Generator
+Repository for research and development with the 3722A Noise Generator.